As day two dawned on TGCon 2019, attention turned to the long-burgeoning cannabidiol industry.

 Since last year’s TGCon, the company rolled out nearly two dozen major enhancements to its core products, with Quality Management receiving several upgrades.
 The company also rolled out Audit Management late last year, a product that takes the pain out of FDA audits.

-Dolan also pointed out that TraceGains is nearing the end of a massive infrastructure migration to Microsoft Azure, which is expected to wrap up by May 1.
+Dolan also pointed out that TraceGains is nearing the end of a massive infrastructure migration to Microsoft Azure, which will wrap up by May 1, 2019.
 This transition will make all of the company’s solutions more secure, scalable, and responsive.

-Finally, Dolan turned his attention to TracGains’ newest offerings, critical components of the company’s New Product Development Suite, aimed at “empowering your data to work smarter inside and outside of your company.”
+Finally, Dolan turned his attention to TraceGains’ newest offerings, critical components of the company’s New Product Development Suite, aimed at “empowering your data to work smarter inside and outside of your company.”

 Specification Management is the linchpin of the New Product Development Suite.
 Specification Management allows companies to author, publish, and update raw material and finished goods specifications.
 The new product streamlines and centralizes documentation and information exchange, with automated workflows and alerts for internal and external stakeholder updates and approvals.
 With network connectivity, the software gives companies immediate access to more than a million supplier-provided documents to accelerate specification creation and updates.